 How to sit in an office chair during pregnancy?
-The easiest way to sit in an office chair when pregnant is with your ass against the chair’s backrest.
-Maintain a neutral sitting stance with your feet on the ground with the back straight.
-To protect the lower back, a lumbar brace or a rolled-up towel may be used.
+When pregnant, the easiest way to sit in an office chair is with your ass against the chair’s backrest.
+Maintain a neutral sitting stance with your feet on the ground and straight back.
+Use a lumbar brace or a rolled-up towel to protect the lower back.

-Do you know that the way you sit and use your body will have an effect on your baby’s place in the uterus?
+Do you know that how you sit and use your body will affect your baby’s place in the uterus?
 We recognize that the whole 9-month pregnancy phase can be uncomfortable, particularly if you have to sit behind a desk to work.

 When you’re pregnant and living, there are a few things to keep an eye out for.
 As a result, in this article, we’ll tell you how to sit in an office chair during pregnancy.